What is

 Educator • Researcher • Author • Guide Dog Handler

 I am currently an Assistant Professor at Florida Gulf Coast University.
 Using evolutionary psychological theory as an overarching theme, I focus on behavioral and psychophysiological measures to study development across the lifespan.
-My primary interests are social relationships and emotions although I often explore other areas of research-including PCA.
+My primary interests are social relationships and emotions although I often explore other topics, including PCA.

 As a PCA Patient...